Flank/flank/docs/feature/1692_test_case_based_retries.md

 ## Solution

 Failed test case retries could be done using an automatic solution that starts failing tests just after the previous test run finished.
 Also, there should be a possibility to manually run only failed tests based on the report from a previous run.
+Test case based retries will not be compatible with the FTL option `num-flaky-test-attempts`.

 ### Automatic